Rising-Stars-by-Sunshine/Econ211_Zhe_Niu_PS1/Literature/Readme.md

 - **Regulatory Compliance:** LLMs' ability to provide transparent explanations is vital for meeting compliance standards.

 #### Methodology
-- **Data Collection:** Utilizing the Kaggle dataset on credit classification (Kapturov, 2022), the study will involve extensive preprocessing.
+- **Data Collection:** Utilizing the Kaggle dataset on credit card fraud classification (Walter et al., 2023), the study will involve extensive preprocessing.
 - **Model Training:** Employing Logistic Regression, SVM, and Random Forests, the study will establish baseline classifiers.
 - **Explanation Generation:** LLMs, specifically GPT-3.5 and GPT-4, will be utilized for generating post hoc explanations.
 - **Evaluation:** The study will assess the explanations using metrics like Feature Agreement (FA) and Rank Agreement (RA).